Everything you need to know for General Admission to Maitland Private.

 For planned surgical patients, the booking for your hospital stay will be made through your Doctor's rooms.

-Please ensure you complete the green forms in the Admission Booklet and return them to Maitland Private Hospital.
+Please ensure you complete the Admission Booklet and return them to Maitland Private Hospital.
 Note: the Informed Consent section of the form must be completed in hard copy with your Doctor.

 Where possible, we require your Admission Forms two weeks prior to your Admission date.
 This will ensure we can confirm your hospital booking and your eligibility prior to your Admission.